 All plants save energy

 Horizontal water channels will capture and store water and energy.
-The water will sink in from the channels and overflow water is stored in lakes and fish ponds, from which the water can be reused for irrigation, with nutrients throughout the project.
+The water will sink in from the channels and overflow water is stored in dams and fish ponds, from which the water can be reused for irrigation, with nutrients throughout the project.
 The energy is stored in the natural biological cycle in the form of living and dead biomass and especially plants store energy.
 The main goal of a permaculture project is to design to capture and store as much energy as possible in as many ways as possible.

 All green technologies save fossil fuels

 Green technologies like solar to heat and electricity, wind to electricity and water to flow energy from gravity, are very useful elements in permaculture.
-A mass oven is also a simple example of how to capture and save energy.
+A mass-oven is also a simple example of how to capture and save energy.
 It is heated for 30 minutes and the thermal mass get heated up and will release heat for the rest of the day.
 Many permaculture projects will use as many renewable energy technologies as possible and follow the new technological developments closely.
 The green technologies are not a part of natures biological circle, but all green technologies help to reduce contamination and save fossil fuels in the project and the energy it takes to produce and transport fossil fuels to consumers.
 Many permaculture projects are working with the idea of self-sufficiency this can only be achieved by using green technologies.

 All life begins with microorganisms